Prepare for court (Court of Appeal Civil)

 Special Cases

-• Commercial Court Appeals: These will be listed for the first Directions List after lodgment.
+• Commercial Court Appeals: These will be listed for the first Directions List after lodgement.
 Directions will include a timeline for the Respondent’s Notice.

-• Civil Appeals with Custody/Criminal Elements: (e.g., extradition, bail, habeas corpus, judicial review in criminal proceedings) will be listed on the earliest available Friday in the Criminal Courts of Justice for case management.
+• Civil Appeals with Custody?criminal Elements: Civil Appeals with Custody/Criminal Elements: (e.g., extradition, bail, habeas corpus, judicial review in criminal proceedings) will be listed on the earliest available Friday in the Criminal Courts of Justice for case management.

 Before the Appeal Hearing